Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 Oracle Cloud (OCI) vs. Third-Party Clouds:

-Oracle Cloud Infrastructure has a unique advantage for Oracle software: greater license efficiency.
-In OCI, Oracle uses the term OCPU (Oracle CPU), where 1 OCPU equals one physical CPU core (two vCPUs with hyper-threading).
+Oracle Cloud Infrastructure offers a unique advantage for Oracle software, providing greater license efficiency.
+In OCI, Oracle uses the term OCPU (Oracle CPU), where 1 OCPU equals one physical CPU core (equivalent to two vCPUs with hyper-threading).
 Oracle grants that 1 Oracle Processor license covers 2 OCPUs in OCI.

 In other words, a single Oracle license can power two physical cores (up to 4 vCPUs) in Oracle’s cloud – double the capacity you get in AWS, Azure, or GCP.
 This effectively halves the license requirement for a given compute in OCI, which can translate to significant cost savings for license-heavy workloads.
 Oracle offers this as an incentive for customers to choose OCI for Oracle workloads.